matthewrstone/boltshop/guide/working-with-bolt/writing-tasks.md

 Excellent, more information!
 We now know that the bird is the word and we have a parameter the explains we must enter a string.
 The example shows we have to enter the parameter in order for this script to work.
 So, let's run the task on our localhost:

-*Note: if you aren't on a Windows system run this from one.)*

     PS C:\Users\matthew\Code\wsp> bolt task run wsp::example2 word=bird -t localhost
     Started on localhost...
     Finished on localhost: